NMBU-Campus/campus-api-client-javascript/README.md

   });
   ```
 ## Environment Variables
 To keep your credentials secure, you should store them in a .env file in the root of your project.
-Here is an example of what your .env file should look like:
+See [.env_template](./.env_template) for example
 ```
 CLIENT_ID=your-client-id
 CLIENT_SECRET=your-client-secret